World remembers Holocaust as antisemitism rises in pandemic

 “All online platforms must take responsibility for the spread of hate speech by promoting reliable sources of information,” said UNESCO Director-General Audrey Azoulay.

-In Italy, members of the Jewish community and lawmakers gathered in Rome’s Ghetto to lay a wreath on the site where more than 1,000 people were rounded up and deported to Auschwitz on Oct.
+In Italy, members of the Jewish community and lawmakers gathered in Rome’s Ghetto to lay a wreath where more than 1,000 people were rounded up and deported to Auschwitz on Oct.
 16, 1943.
-Among the participants in the commemoration was the Italian senator-for-life, Liliana Segre, a 91-year-old survivor of the Auschwitz-Birkenau concentration camp who has made educating younger generations about the Holocaust her life’s work.
+Participants in the commemoration included Italian senator-for-life, Liliana Segre, a 91-year-old Auschwitz-Birkenau survivor who has made educating younger generations about the Holocaust her life’s work.

-Lello Dell’Ariccia, a member of Rome’s Jewish community, said Jan.
-27 is a symbol of the Holocaust “as the symbol of the liberation, but fundamentally it is symbolic for all those who died in the concentration camps.
-And the “Memory Day” is the day that has to commemorate, remember and make us think about what happened.”

-In Albania, Foreign Minister Olta Xhacka honored the millions of victims but also took pride at his country’s role in sheltering Jews, “earning a place among the Righteous Among Nations.”
+In Albania, Foreign Minister Olta Xhacka honored the millions of victims while taking pride in his country’s role in sheltering Jews.

-Albania boasts that during world War II it was the only country where no Jews were killed or handed over to the Nazis and their numbers increased from 600 before the war to more than 2,000 by its end.
-Albanians protected Jewish residents, and helped other Jews who fled from Germany, Austria and other countries by either smuggling them abroad or hiding them.

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.